How to Avoid Tax Relief Scams

 Unfortunately, there are some firms who have outright cheated and stole from their clients.
 These are the firms that are being targeted and shut down by the Attorney Generals, and who have tarnished the industry.
 In these cases, the unscrupulous companies will enroll many clients into a program and collect their money without providing adequate services.
 Some don’t even send the necessary paperwork to the IRS.

-As soon as there are too many complaints or upset consumers, the Company will simply change their name and start preying on consumers all over again.
-Adding insult to injury, many of these companies don’t provide refunds and leave people even further in debt.
+As soon as there are too many complaints or upset consumers, the company will simply change their name and start preying on consumers all over again.
+Adding insult to injury, many of these companies don’t provide refunds and leave people with a bigger tax liability.

 When you are dealing with a new tax resolution company, ask yourself; does the company make a thorough assessment of the factors above?
 Do they emphasize the importance of these qualifications?
 Do they make it clear that an Offer in Compromise is difficult to obtain?
 If the answer to any of these questions is no, you may be dealing with a company who does not have your best interests in mind.